adevinta/zoe/README.md

 ## Sample commands

-Read the last 10 records from the `input` topic from the `local` kafka cluster (aliases for topics and clusters are set in the configuration) :
+Read the last 10 records from the `input` topic from the `local` Kafka cluster (aliases for topics and clusters are set in the configuration) :

 ```